1. Why is Confidentiality so important in the business buying process?

 If employees, customers, suppliers or lenders hear about a business being for sale it could cause issues for the seller even if the buyer doesn’t buy the business.
 The buyer can move on to the next business but the seller has to deal with the fallout.
 Employees and business buyers have a common interest.
 Buyers usually want the employees to stay and employees want the buyers to keep them as employees.

 4. What Kind of Financing is Available to Purchase a Business?

 The primary lender for this market are banks who offer Small Business Administration (SBA) backed loans.
 For qualified buyers and businesses a rule of thumb is the buyer needs approximately 20% down payment from their own funds.
 Speak to your broker for more details and which banks are active with SBA loans for business acquisitions.

-As you might imagine there are many variables but, in general, in todays market once you make an offer on a business it takes about 75-90 days to get your SBA financing in place and close on the purchase.
+As you might imagine there are many variables.
+It typically takes 6-9 months to sell a business, in some cases up to a year.
+In general, in today’s market once an offer is made on a business it takes about 75-90 days to get SBA financing in place and close on the purchase.